Anal vein thrombosis recurs repeatedly

 These factors slow down the bowel and promote pressure loads.

-5. Hormonal influences
+5. Hormonal Influences

 Especially during pregnancy, venous pressure in the pelvis increases, which can promote recurring thromboses.